placebeyondtheclouds/gpu-home-server/README.md

 - should've put less thermal paste on the CPU
 - can't add a second GPU, the motherboard has only one PCIe x16 slot and the case is too small for a second waterblock to be put inside
 - there are other motherboards, for instance, 云星 C612plus for 500 元, which has two PCIe x16 slots with two slot-spaces between them, which would allow to fit 2 GPUs in a slightly larger case, and it has the onboard video!
 But that would not be a minimalistic build anymore, since it would require a larger ATX case to fit the additional waterblock and the GPU.
+- so a **better configuration** would be:
+  - two Tesla V100 32GB
+  - E-ATX C612 motherboard with two CPU sockets and two PCIe
+  - two E5-2660v4
+  - large tower case

 ## 感谢